US health regulators lift pause on J&J vaccine | DW | 23.04.2021

 US health officials on Friday lifted an 11-day pause on Johnson & Johnson coronavirus vaccinations.

-The move follows an expert panel's recommendation to use the vaccine for citizens aged 18 and over.
+The move follows an expert panel's recommendation, earlier on Friday, to use the vaccine for citizens aged 18 and over.

-"The Janssen COVID-19 vaccine is recommended for persons 18 years of age and older in the US population under the FDA, emergency use authorization," the panel convened by the Centers for Disease Control and Prevention (CDC) said in a statement, prompting authorities to end the pause.
+"The Janssen COVID-19 vaccine is recommended for persons 18 years of age and older in the US population under the FDA, emergency use authorization," the panel convened by the Centers for Disease Control and Prevention (CDC) said in a statement.

-US health authorities halted the use of the J&J shot on April 14 after officials uncovered 15 vaccine recipients who developed a highly unusual kind of blood clot.
+US health authorities paused use of the J&J shot 11 days ago after officials uncovered 15 vaccine recipients who developed a highly unusual kind of blood clot.
 Some 8 million people have so far been given the one-dose J&J vaccine.

+The CDC and the US Food and Drug Administration will now weigh the panel's recommendation in deciding whether to lift the pause.
+The CDC typically follows the recommendation of advisers, and the health authority's director, Dr. Rochelle Walensky, has promised swift action.

-All the instances of blood clotting after receiving the J&J vaccine occurred in women, most of whom were under the age of 50.
+All the instances of blood clotting occurred in women, most of whom were under the age of 50.
 Three subsequently died, and seven remain hospitalized.

 CDC advisers said while J&J's vaccine is important for fighting the pandemic, it's also important that younger women are made aware of the risks in clear, understandable terms.